NaManiac91/Whatsapp-Text-Formatter/README.md

 ✨ <a href="https://namaniac91.github.io/Whatsapp-Text-Formatter/">Whatsapp-Text-Formatter</a><br>
 Whatsapp-Text-Formatter is a simple and elegant app that allows users to apply different styles to their text and share it directly on WhatsApp.
 Want to make your messages stand out?
-Bold, italicize, strikethrough, or monospace your text with ease!
+Finally the Spoiler option but also Bold, italicize, strikethrough, or monospace your text with ease!

 🔠 Text Styling Options<br>
 Apply various WhatsApp-supported text styles: